tomaskovacik/VAGRadioRemote/README.md

 ## How to use it

-Example directory has 2 examples, take look at them.
+Example directory has 2 examples, take a look at them.

-sket must start with
+sketch must start with

 ```
 #include "VAGRadioRemote.h"